Dihedral symmetries of multiple logarithms: The various Hopf algebras of -deco polygons

-There is an algebra homomorphism from the algebra of trees, $\T$ to the algebra of words $W(R)$ which identifies a linear order on $T$ with a word in $W(R)$.
+There is an algebra homomorphism from the algebra of trees, $\T$, to the algebra of words, $W(R)$, which identifies the partial order represented by $T$ with a sum of words in $W(R)$.
 I first need to define linearizations of trees.